juhasev/sample-ninja-help/panelist-importer-create-options.md

 If you intend to delete empty values from the database choose **"Delete empty variables / options"**, otherwise existing NULL values will be skipped.
 This allows you to update multiple columns at the same time while skipping deletes all together.

+> Always test you update CSV with a single test panelist before proceeding!